How do we follow Jesus from fear to love?

 Generous Belonging

 We believe that the kingdom of Heaven is, in part, made perfect in its beautiful diversity.
-If we want to see the prayer of “heaven come to earth”(Mat 6:10, Luke 11:2) fulfilled, we understand that this vision is incomplete until everyone has an equal seat at the table and finds belonging.
-This is why we are endeavoring to foster a community that embraces people of every ethnicity, culture, ability, and experience with curiosity, humility, and equity.
+If we want to see the prayer of “heaven come to earth”(Mat 6:10, Luke 11:2) fulfilled, we understand that this vision is incomplete until everyone finds belonging at the table of the Lord.
+This is why we are endeavoring to foster a community that embraces people of every ethnicity, culture, ability, and experience with curiosity and humility.
 Everyone loves people who are like themselves (Mat 5:46-48), but if belonging is to be Christian, it needs to be generous.

 We also understand that this work is far easier said than done.
 We approach it with humility, knowing that although we are doing good work, much work needs to be done.